frederikwagner/vue-component-library/packages/vue-component-library.hello-a/README.md

-# hello-vue-components.hello-b
+# vue-component-library.hello-a

-> A component that says "HelloB" with green text.
+> A component that says "HelloA" with orange text.

 ## Installation